RexFracht868454/Spigot-Ai-Npc/README.md

 # Spigot-Ai-Npc

-This is a plugin wich allows you to have NPCs with the ChatGPT Ai.
+This is a plugin wich allows you to have NPCs with the ChatGPT API.
 ---------------------------------------------------------------------------------------------------------------
 >**Setup:**
    1. Install Citizens from https://ci.citizensnpcs.co/job/Citizens2/lastSuccessfulBuild/